VCOM Internal Counseling pk彩票

 Academic counseling services are confidential except when required by the promtion board or when sharing information regarding academic counseling is necessary for the student's success and for increased services from medical education.
 Students are informed prior to the Academic Counselor sharing student information.

-Meet the VCOM–Virginia Director for Academic and Counseling pk彩票
+Meet the VCOM–Carolinas Director for Academic and Counseling pk彩票

-The Director for Clinical Counseling pk彩票 is Dr. Ed Magalhaes, PhD.
-Dr. Magalhaes provides counseling for students who need assistance with mental health including relationship issues, anxiety, life transitions, organizational skills, and stress management.
+The Director for Counseling pk彩票 is Dr. Natalie Fadel, PsyD.
+Dr. Fadel provides counseling for students who need assistance with academics, relationship issues, anxiety, life transitions, organizational skills, and stress management.
 These are the most common issues medical students tend to encounter; however, this list may include anything else that surfaces as a barrier to success in medical school like substance use, grief, and perfectionism.
 Sometimes students just feel overwhelmed and are unsure of the next best steps to take.
-Dr. Magalhaes can assist with problem-solving and also provide recommendations for outside services that may be beneficial.
-No issue is too big or too small, so don’t hesitate to reach out to him; his doors are always open!
+Dr. Fadel can assist with problem-solving and also provide recommendations for outside services that may be beneficial.
+No issue is too big or too small, so don’t hesitate to reach out to her; her doors are always open!
 Appointments may be conducted as in-person meetings or via SKYPE if a student is located away from campus.
-To schedule an appointment, students should call or email Dr. Magalhaes or contact the Student pk彩票 Department or The Center for Institutional, Faculty, and Student Success for assistance.
+To schedule an appointment, students should call or email Dr. Fadel or contact the Student pk彩票 Department or The Center for Institutional, Faculty, and Student Success for assistance.